bryans57/redis-idempotence/README.md

         restart: always
         command: redis-server --bind 0.0.0.0
 ```

-In this case the redis is defined in the docker-compose, in the same file the container of our application will be defined.
-REDIS_CONNECTION_LOCAL_ENV will have a value of `true` and will refer to the redis container called `redis` the connection will be automatic.
+In this case the redis is defined in the docker-compose, in the same file the container of our application will be
+defined.
+REDIS_CONNECTION_LOCAL_ENV will have a value of `true` and will refer to the redis container called `redis` the
+connection will be automatic.

-If the redis is defined in another container, the value of REDIS_CONNECTION_LOCAL_ENV will be `false` and the `REDIS_HOST` and `REDIS_PORT` environment variables must be defined.
+If the redis is defined in another container, the value of REDIS_CONNECTION_LOCAL_ENV will be `false` and the
+`REDIS_HOST` and `REDIS_PORT` environment variables must be defined.

+## License

+MIT - You can see the license [here](LICENSE)